ChrisK91/chrisk91.github.io/_posts/2018-02-13-Setting-up-VSCode-for-Anki-addon-development.md

 keypoints: |
     - I will highlight configuration steps to set up Visual Studio Code for Anki development
 blurb: VSCode has become a powerful editor for Python.
 Here I share my setup, to develop Anki addons using VSCode.
-tags: [ "anki", "anki vscode", "vscode anki addon" ]
+tags: [ Anki, Addon Development ]
 keywords: anki, anki and vscode, anki IDE
+comments: true
 ---
 Recently, I wrote my very first [add on for Anki](https://ankiweb.net/shared/info/181219369){:target="_blank"}, using Visual Studio Code with the official [Python add on for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python){:target="_blank"}.
 With Visual Studio Code, you can easily write and debug code and add ons, you will write in the future.